 Pizza dough hydration is the proportion of water to flour in a pizza dough recipe, expressed as a percentage.
 The amount of water in the dough affects the pizza crust’s texture, flavor, and overall quality.

 A higher hydration level leads to a softer, chewier crust, while a lower hydration level results in a crispier crust.

 Pizza dough hydration is a critical aspect of pizza making.
 It can be adjusted to produce different types of crust, from the traditional Neapolitan-style pizza to the classic New York-style pizza.

 For example, if you have 700 grams (milliliters) of water and 1000 grams of flour, and will mean that there is 70% water hydration (700/1000 = .7 x 100= 70%).

-In pizza-making, only liquids such as water or milk would count for hydration percentage purposes.
-Other ingredients such as oil which is considered a fat do not count as a liquid.
+Only liquids such as water or milk would count for hydration percentage purposes in pizza-making.
+Other ingredients, such as oil, considered fat, are not liquid.

-In pizza, the crumb refers to the pattern and size of holes inside of the crust.
-In general terms, the more water in the dough, the more open the final crumb.
-By controlling the amount of water that goes into the dough, you can predict your pizza’s outcome.
+In pizza, the crumb refers to the pattern and size of holes inside the crust.
+Generally, the more water in the dough, the more open the final crumb.

 Hydration also affects the texture of the dough, elasticity, and level of stickiness.

 So as you know, the higher hydration percentage also makes your pizza dough rise more quickly.
 It also tends to make the dough sticky and harder to work with.

 Factors that Will Have an Effect on Pizza Dough Hydration